 Persons with CJD and their family may need to seek legal advice early in the course of the disorder.
 Advance directive, power of attorney, and other legal actions can make it easier to make decisions about the care of the person with CJD.

 The outcome of CJD is very poor.
 People with sporadic CJD are unable to care for themselves within 6 months or less after symptoms begin.

 The disorder is fatal in a short time, usually within 8 months.
 People who have variant CJD get worse more slowly, but the condition is still fatal.
 A few people survive for as long as 1 or 2 years.
 The cause of death is usually infection, heart failure, or respiratory failure.

 The course of CJD is:

 - Loss of ability to interact with others

 - Loss of ability to function or care for oneself

 CJD is not a medical emergency.
 However, getting diagnosed and treated early may make the symptoms easier to control, give patients time to make advance directives and prepare for the end of life, and give families extra time to come to terms with the condition.

-Medical equipment should be treated to remove the proteins that may cause the disease.
-People who have a history of CJD should not donate a cornea or other body tissue.
+Medical equipment that may be contaminated should be removed from service and disposed of.
+People known to have CJD should not donate a cornea or other body tissue.